InfuseAI/primehub-site/docs/introduction.md

 ---

-**PrimeHub** is a platform for groups of data scientists.
-Based on group-centric design, users can share datasets, artifacts and co-work easily within same groups/projects, which accelerates collaborative development for groups and facilitates resources management.
+**PrimeHub** is a Kubernetes-based platform designed for groups of data scientists.
+Based on the group-centric design, scientists can share datasets, artifacts and co-work easily within same groups/projects, which accelerates collaborative development for project groups, furthermore, platform administrators can manage access control, resources quotas control for project groups accordingly, which facilitates resources managements.

 ---

+## Portal

 PrimeHub platform is composed of **User Portal** and **Admin Portal**.